CoboGlobal/cobo-mpc-callback-server-v2-template/cobo-mpc-auth-data-verify/README.md

 - Verify transaction data consistency with TSS callbacks
 - Monitor for signature verification failures

-## License

-This project is part of the Cobo MPC Callback Server template system.

 ## Support

 For technical support and questions, please refer to the Cobo documentation or contact the development team.